 These financial statements are prepared on the assumption that the Company will continue as a going concern and realize its assets and discharge its liabilities and commitments in the normal course of business.
 Management is aware, in making its going concern assessment, of material uncertainties related to events and conditions that cast significant doubt upon the Company's ability to continue as a going concern.
-At June 30, 2020, the Company had working capital of \$5.3 million, of which \$4.5 million is committed to be spent on qualifying expenditures for flow-through shares.
+At September 30, 2020, the Company had working capital of \$5.0 million, of which \$4.1 million is committed to be spent on qualifying expenditures to satisfy flow-through share requirements.
 Given that cash flow from operations are negative, the ability of the Company to continue as a going concern and fund general and administrative expenses in an orderly manner will require further equity issues or other forms of financings in 2020 and beyond.
+In March 2020, the World Health Organization declared a global pandemic related to the novel coronavirus known as COVID-19.
+The duration and magnitude of the impact on the economy and equity markets are not known at this time.
+An extended disruption to equity markets may affect the Company's ability to obtain additional financing.
 There is no assurance that the Company will be successful in obtaining required financing at an acceptable cost as and when needed or at all.
 Failure to obtain additional financing on a timely basis may cause the Company to postpone exploration and/or evaluation plans, forfeit rights in its properties or reduce or terminate its operations.